loveencounterflow/intertext-lexer/README.md

 * **[–]** implement `reset()` method that is equivalent to instantiating a new lexer with the same settings
 * **[–]** already possible to use `:` within mode names to indicate multi-level hierarchy (modes and submodes); possible / necessary / useful to formalize this?
-* **[–]** change indexing shape from `lnr`, `start`, `stop` to `l1`, `x1`, `l2`, `x2`, since in the general
-  case, a token may start one one line and end on another. `x1`, `x2` are zero-based, exclusive, code unit indexes (JS string indices), while `l1`, `l2` are one-based, inclusive line numbers.
-Observe that it can be quite difficult to give correct column numbers when complex scripts are used; for Latin script sources that do not use combining characters but may be intermingled e.g. with symbols and CJK characters from SMP, SIP and TIP , `( Array.from 'string'[ ... x1 ] ).length` converts correctly from 0-based code units to human-readable column counts (but throw in combining characters, RTL scripts or complex emoji and they will be incorrect)
 * **[–]** allow lexeme declarations to declare errors with a `code`
 * **[–]** optionally (but less importantly), could demand implicit catchall and reserved lexemes for all modes, then allow overrides per mode